CRM's: Relationships are the foundation of business. How do you manage relationships?

 I have product/services lines that have different requirements, sales cycles, and approaches.

 We need more than just a funnel management system.
-We need to track everything.
+We need to track all touches, tasks, and materials.

 We have business development initiatives, that aren't leads or opportunities yet.
 How do I track progress on those?